canonical/spark-client-snap/docs/tutorial/t-spark-streaming.md

 # Streaming workloads with Charmed Spark

-Spark comes with a built-in support for streaming workloads via Spark Streaming and Charmed Spark takes it a step further by making it easy to integrate with Kafka, using juju.
+Spark comes with a built-in support for streaming workloads via Spark Streaming.
+Charmed Spark takes it a step further by making it easy to integrate with Kafka using Juju.
 Kafka is an distributed event-store with a producer/consumer, designed to achieve large throughput while allowing horizontal scalability and high-availability.
 For more information about Kafka, please refer to [here](https://kafka.apache.org/), and about Spark Streaming, please refer [here](https://spark.apache.org/docs/latest/streaming-programming-guide.html).

 In this section, we are going to generate some streaming data in Kafka, and then process this stream of data in Spark.
 We are going to use `juju` to deploy a Kafka setup, where a Juju charm will generate events to Kafka, and a Spark job will consume these in real time to process it.